 Dogs are an integral part of the family, and we all appreciate the special bond we develop with our canine companions.
-So, as responsible dog owners, it’s incredibly important to recognize when our dogs might be experiencing anxiety.
+With this in mind, it’s incredibly important to recognise the signs of anxiety in dogs.

 Sometimes it can be a bit tricky to identify when our dogs are scared and anxious, as they can’t simply tell us how they’re feeling.

-This article will explore the various warning signs of anxiety in dogs, helping you understand when your dog feels stressed and anxious.
+This article will explore the various warning signs of anxiety in dogs, revealing those subtle signals that let you know your dog is feeling stressed and anxious.

 Anxiety is a normal stress response, but it can affect your furry best friend‘s quality of life when it becomes chronic or overwhelming.